dfoerderreuther/aemstarter/ENABLE_AUTOUPDATE.md

 4. ✅ Updates will install seamlessly across all platforms
 5. ✅ The release process is fully automated via GitHub Actions

 The auto-update system integrates seamlessly with your existing build and release infrastructure, providing a smooth update experience for all users.

+**Current Status**: All infrastructure is ready, only needs the auto-update code to be enabled in `src/main.ts`.